This healthy vitamin C herbal tea is so refreshing.

 Fennel seed

-Known to help support digestion and is excellent for nursing moms.
-It’s known to help increase breastmilk and to support digestion {helpful when you’re nursing little ones}.
+Known to help support digestion and is said to be excellent for nursing moms.
+It's known to help support breastmilk production and to support digestion.

 Lemon peel